Freedom of religion in North Macedonia

 Freedom of religion in North Macedonia refers to the extent to which people in North Macedonia are freely able to practice their religious beliefs, taking into account both government policies and societal attitudes toward religious groups.

 The laws of North Macedonia prohibit religious discrimination and provide for equal rights for all citizens regardless religious belief, and people generally have the freedom to practice their religion without disruption.
 Religious organizations have complained about unfair treatment by the government around questions of building permits and property restitution.
 There have been incidences of vandalism and theft against religious buildings.

 While Macedonia did experience some violence in 2001 as part of the Yugoslav Wars, it did not reach the level of violence experienced in other countries such as Bosnia and Herzegovina, and the conflict was predominantly ethnic, rather than religious, in character.
 There was a religious dispute between the Serbian Orthodox Church and Macedonian Orthodox Church since the Yugoslavian era, in which the Serbian Church did not recognize the Macedonian Church's self-proclaimed autocephalous status.
 The government of North Macedonia has at times taken action against Serbian Orthodox priests as well as Macedonian Orthodox priests seeking to reconcile with the Serbian church.
 The dispute was resolved in 2022.

+In 2023, the country was scored 3 out of 4 for religious freedom.

 Demographics

 According to the last national census, in 2002, an estimated 65 percent of the population is Orthodox Christian and 33 percent Muslim.
 The Muslim community includes a small number of Sufi orders.
-Other religious groups that together constitute less than 2 percent of the population include Roman Catholics, various Protestant denominations, Jehovah’s Witnesses, and the Church of Jesus Christ of Latter-day Saints.
+Other religious groups that together constitute less than 2 percent of the population include Roman Catholics, various Protestant denominations, Jehovah's Witnesses, and the Church of Jesus Christ of Latter-day Saints.
 The Jewish community estimates it has 200-250 members.
 According to an April 2017 Brima/Gallup poll, 1 percent of the population identifies as atheist.

 The vast majority of Muslims are Sunni, and most live in the northern and western parts of the country.
 The majority of Orthodox Christians live in the central and southeastern regions.
 There is a correlation between ethnicity and religious affiliation: the majority of Orthodox Christians are ethnic Macedonian, and most Muslims are ethnic Albanians.
 Most Romani, and virtually all ethnic Turks and ethnic Bosniaks, are Muslim, and most ethnic Serbs and Vlachs are Orthodox Christian.
 There is also a correlation between religious and political affiliation, as political parties are largely divided along ethnic lines.